 Understand Server Types

-The next server type is VPS or virtual private server, in which your website runs as a virtual machine on a server.
+If you're exploring how to start your own website with more control, consider a VPS (Virtual Private Server).
+This is the type where your website runs as a virtual machine on a server.
 Baseline services are better than shared servers, but you should be a pro at server management if you opt for this server type.

 Dedicated servers are a better option if you don’t want your site speed to get impacted by shared resources.
 A physical server box is rented out to you, but it sits in a remote location.
 You need to be familiar with server maintenance to handle dedicated servers.